tejtw/EN-TEJAPI.github.io/docs/en/tutorial/tej_api_python_en.md

     search = tejapi.search_table("keyword")
     ```

-**The response is an array representing multiple results.
-Each item contains the following information:**
+**The response is an array representing multiple results.Each item contains the following information:**

 | Parameter   | Description |
 |-------------|-------------|